 Indonesia is the fourth most populous country in the world with 252 million people spread over a vast equatorial archipelago of 17,504 islands that extends nearly 8000 kilometres east to west and across three time zones.
-This geographic and sociocultural situation offers many challenges to development, especially inequalities in access to sanitation and hygiene.
-For example, Indonesia has the second highest number of citizens still practicing open defecation in the world
+This geographic and socio-cultural situation offers many challenges to development, especially inequalities in access to sanitation and hygiene.
+For example, Indonesia has the second highest number of citizens still practicing open defecation in the world.

 To improve access to sanitation, the Government of Indonesia, through its Ministry of Health, issued a national policy called STBM (Community Based Total Sanitation).
 This is a sanitation and hygiene strategy based on behavioural change.
 SBTM has 5 pillars: 1) no open defecation; 2) hand washing with soap and running water; 3) household drinking water and management; 4) household solid waste management; 5) household liquid waste management.
-In addition, through the Ministry of Public Work, the Government of Indonesia also issued a Universal Access Goal, which states that the government has to achieve 100% access to water supply, zero slum areas and 100% access to sanitation by 2019.
+In addition, through the Ministry of Public Work, the Government of Indonesia also issued a Universal Access Goal, which states that the government has to achieve 100% access to water supply, zero slum areas and 100% access to sanitation.

-Although they had been legalized as a regulation at ministerial level, the implementation of the 5 STBM pillars and the Universal Access Programme still faces many challenges in Indonesia.
+Although they had been legalised as a regulation at ministerial level, the implementation of the 5 STBM pillars and the Universal Access Programme still faces many challenges in Indonesia.
 When though access to improved sanitation grew 6.5% annually up to 2017, there are still 47 million people practicing open defecation and 52 million people using sanitation that is considered unsafe.

-This situation is caused by too much focus on constructing new infrastructure, especially toilets, and prioritizing the quantity of the facilities rather than their quality and suitability for long-term use.
+This situation is caused by too much focus on constructing new infrastructure, especially toilets, and prioritising the quantity of the facilities rather than their quality and suitability for long-term use.
 Similarly, weak commitment on the part of local government contributes to a lack of plan and budget in implementing STBM or any other sanitation and hygiene related programmes in their area of jurisdiction.
 Equally importantly, there is not enough emphasis at national and provincial level on developing capacity at local level to translating national strategies to local level.
 Therefore many sanitation and hygiene related programmes are not sustainable at community level.